C2-Labs/atlas-deploy/k8s/README.md

         - You can use other mechanisms to create this as well.
 However, it should be a long and secure value as it should change infrequently or never.
 NOTE - changing this key and deploying will invalidate all active sessions and cause an outage.
     - SQLConn: This is the SQL Connection string for the database.
     - EmailPassword: This is the password to login to your SMTP server using the user defined by `EmailAddress` in the ConfigMap
+    - EncryptionKey: This is the encryption key used to securly store select database values.
+This key must be exactly 32 characters.

 7. Now deploy the Secret:
     ```